amitpant14/FaceRecognizer/README.md

-# Python-pillow-tesseract-opencv
+# FaceRecognizer
-This repository stores the capstone project for the Python 3 Programming specialization by the University of Michigan.
+This is the capstone project for the Python 3 Programming specialization by the University of Michigan.
 It includes:
 * Image manipulation using python imaging library - Pillow
 * Optical character recognition using tesseract and py-tesseract
 * Face-detection in images using opencv library